Hay una sesión disponible:

 These questions are both ancient and contemporary.

-Whether you are a decision maker, a judge, a lawyer, a human rights activist, you will have to answer these questions.
+Whether you are a decision maker, a judge, a lawyer, a human rights activist, a student, a lawyer in the business law department of a private company that wants to hire or assist refugees, you will have to answer these questions.
 The answers are complex.
 They require precise theoretical and practical knowledge of national, regional and international law.

 The 1951 Geneva Convention on Refugees will enable you to master these questions.
 This Convention remains the cornerstone of international refugee protection.
 It is at the heart of this online course.
-You will analyze in detail the principle of non-refoulement and the definition of a refugee.
+You will analyze in detail the principle of non-refoulement, the definition of a refugee and the causes of persecution such as political opinion, race, nationality, religion or membership of a social group.

-This definition will allow you to identify, like a fingerprint, the people who, legally, should be recognizedas beneficiaries of refugee status and international protection.
-Using a conceptual tool, the three-scale theory, you will analyze in a rigorous and structured manner each distinct element of the refugee definition (persecution, risk, proof) as well as, in a comprehensive approach, the definition as a whole.
+This definition will allow you to identify the people who, legally, should be recognized as beneficiaries of refugee status and international protection.
+Using a conceptual tool, the three-scale theory , you will analyze in a rigorous and structured manner each distinct element of the refugee definition (persecution, risk, proof) as well as, in a comprehensive approach, the definition as a whole.

 By confronting theoretical analysis with practical situations, you will see that, if correctly interpreted, the Geneva Convention remains effective and still allows to this day the protection of many fugitives or refugees ( Flüchtling, réfugiés ).